MTES-MCT/codescanalerts-action/README.md

 ## Usage

-First, you need to store your repository read-only token in repo secrets as `CODESCANALERTS_TOKEN`.
+First, you need to store your repositories read-only token in repo secrets as `CODESCANALERTS_TOKEN`.

 ```yaml
 jobs: